 In our fast-paced times, 20 years is anything but a matter of course for the duration of a business relationship.
 That's why we at DQS are all the more pleased to be able to celebrate this special anniversary this year together with ZEISS, a world-renowned technology company that is a leader in several industries.

-On Wednesday, April 27, the time had come: Following a three-day audit at ZEISS' corporate headquarters in Oberkochen, Germany, DQS auditors Achim Burmeister and Danny Schütz, who had just been active in the final round of the audit, as well as DQS Key Account Manager Manuel López González, who had traveled to the company especially for the occasion, met with representatives of Carl Zeiss AG to move on to the leisurely part of the day after their work was done.
+On Wednesday, April 27, the time had come: Following a three-day audit at ZEISS' corporate headquarters in Oberkochen, Germany, DQS auditors Achim Burmeister and Danny Schütz, who had just completed the final round of the audit, and DQS Key Account Manager Manuel López González, who had traveled to the company especially for the occasion, met with representatives of Carl Zeiss AG to move onto the leisurely part of the day after their work was done.

 f.l.: Achim Burmeister (DQS), Dr. Andreas Kempf, Head of Corporate Auditing, Risk and Quality Management and Senior Vice President Carl Zeiss AG, Manuel Lopez (DQS) and Danny Schütz (DQS)

 The small-scale celebration of the 20th anniversary of the collaboration between the two companies began with the presentation of a gift to Dr. Andreas Kempf, Head of Corporate Auditing, Risk and Quality Management and Senior Vice President at ZEISS, by Manuel López.
 The beautifully shaped ornamental ISO 9001 certificate, made of high-quality glass, quickly found a worthy, central place in Dr. Kempf's office.
 This first part of the get-together, which took place in a decidedly casual setting, eventually led to a casual photo session, for which a number of other colleagues from Mr. Kempf's department, as well as representatives for environmental protection and occupational safety, came before the lens.